walmartlabs/concord-website/docs/processes-v1/index.md

 LDAP attributes must be white-listed in [the configuration](./configuration.html#ldap).

-**Note:** only the processes started using [the browser link](../api/process.html#browser) provide the `requiestInfo` variable.
+**Note:** only the processes started using [the browser link](../api/process.html#browser) provide the `requestInfo` variable.
 In other cases (e.g. processes [triggered by GitHub](../triggers/github.html)) the variable might be undefined or empty.